TenOfTen/node-test/README.md

 You can upload your code to Github repo and import it as a project to  [GoMix](https://gomix.com/) (free) to run it.
 If you do so, let me know the server url so I can add it to the whitelist.

 The APIs need to be be accessed from different domains (the web server and API server are different), so you may have to deal with CORS as well.

+## How to proceed

+* Estimate how much time you will take for each part (A to E).
+Let me know
+* Create a git repo and commit your code.
+Let me have access to the repo.
+A public repo is fine by me.
+* Remember, code organisation is very important.